-IMPORTANT: Be aware that redeploying services may affect end users who are accessing the service.
+Be aware that redeploying services may affect end users who are accessing the service.

-Kubernetes dashboard
+Kubernetes Dashboard

 The Kubernetes dashboard is a web-based interface where you can monitor applications running in a cluster, specify or modify resources, and troubleshoot issues.

-To use the Kubernetes dashboard:
+See instructions on how to use the Kubernetes dashboard (page .